Western jackdaw: Cultural depictions and folklore

+In The Birds by Aristophanes, Euelpides speaks to his jackdaw in the first line of the play.
 An ancient Greek and Roman adage runs "The swans will sing when the jackdaws are silent", meaning that wise or educated people will only speak once the foolish have become quiet.
 In Ancient Greek folklore, a jackdaw can be caught with a dish of oil.
 A narcissistic creature, it falls in while looking at its own reflection.
 The mythical Princess Arne Sithonis was bribed with gold by King Minos of Crete, and was punished by the gods for her greed by being transformed into an equally avaricious jackdaw, who still seeks shiny things.
 The Roman poet Ovid described jackdaws as harbingers of rain in his poetic work Amores.
 Pliny notes how the Thessalians, Illyrians, and Lemnians cherished jackdaws for destroying grasshoppers' eggs.
 The Veneti are fabled to have bribed the jackdaws to spare their crops.

 In some cultures, the presence of a jackdaw on a roof is said to predict a new arrival.
 Alternatively, if a jackdaw settles on the roof of a house or flies down a chimney, it is considered an omen of death.
 Encountering a jackdaw is also an ill omen.
 A jackdaw standing on the vanes of a cathedral tower is said to foretell rain.
 The 12th-century historian William of Malmesbury records the story of a woman who, upon hearing a jackdaw chattering "more loudly than usual," grew pale and became fearful of suffering a "dreadful calamity", and that "while yet speaking, the messenger of her misfortunes arrived".
 Czech superstition formerly held that if jackdaws are seen quarreling, war will follow, and that jackdaws will not build nests at Sázava after being banished by Saint Procopius.

 The jackdaw was considered sacred in Welsh folklore as it nested in church steeples – it was shunned by the Devil because of its choice of residence.
 Nineteenth century belief in the Fens held that seeing a jackdaw on the way to a wedding was a good omen for a bride.

 The jackdaw is featured on the Ukrainian town of Halych's ancient coat of arms, the town's name allegedly being derived from the East Slavic word for the bird.
 In The Book of Laughter and Forgetting (1979), Milan Kundera notes that Franz Kafka's father Hermann had a sign in front of his shop with a jackdaw painted next to his name, since "kavka" means jackdaw in Czech.

-In the video game Assassin's Creed IV: Black Flag, the main character's ship is named the Jackdaw.